-If the center has determined that the requested RA/RM/AAS would post an undue hardship and/or the that the requested modification(s) would result in a fundamental alteration, please do the following:

-- 1. Upload the signed Reasonableness Review Form and all supporting documentation to the Wellness and Accommodation E-Folders (e.g., health/disability) in CIS. - 2.
-Email your Regional Disability Coordinator that a Reasonableness Review has been uploaded for review.

-Center Director's Signature
+the modification would change the essential nature of the program or activity, please explain why.
+Be specific as possible. peeme us possible.
+Inst ructions: v • RM/AAS would post an undue hardship and/or the fundamental alteration, please do the following: 1.
+Upload the signed Reasonableness Review Form and all supporting documentation to the Wellness and Accommodation E-Folders (e.g., health/disability) in CIS.
+2. Email your Regional Disability Coordinator the for review. hat a Reasonableness Review has been uploaded Center Director's Signature Date